-You can hire an English speaking guide, rent bicycles/scooters or arrange various activities through the CBT office, located just east of Banteay Chhmar temple.
-As of late 2010 no internet cafes or banks were in the area.
+You can hire an English-speaking guide, rent bicycles/scooters or arrange various activities through the CBT office, located just east of Banteay Chhmar temple.
+As of late 2015 no internet cafes or banks were in the area.
 Plan ahead as you can access the internet or use ATM machines in Sisophon.

-You can exchange money or purchase food and drinks at the market located in the southeast part of town.
+You can exchange money or purchase food and drinks at the market located on the southeast corner of the temple.
 The stalls close around 17:00.

 Shared taxis can be found across the street from the market in the morning.
 Otherwise you can arrange a taxi through the CBT office.

-There is a tiny health centre near the temple but for anything remotely serious head to Phnom Penh.
+There is a small health centre at the southwestern corner of the temple but for anything remotely serious head to Phnom Penh or Bangkok.